On the legality of IAB consent banners

 Sirdata's reasoning is as follows:

-- Under the TCF, we are required to present all suppliers by default (this is not an "obligation", as the IAB Europe document shows).
+• Under the TCF, we are required to present all vendors by default (this is not an "obligation", as IAB Europe's document shows).

-- This presentation is not valid according to the APD (Sirdata interprets the "in principle" of the APD as an obligation).
+• This presentation is not valid according to the APD (Sirdata interprets the APD's "in principle" as an obligation).

-- We do not respect this "obligation" of the TCF, because we require customers to choose their partners (200 maximum under penalty of not being able to be part of the cooperative, around thirty by default).
+• We do not comply with this TCF "obligation", because we require customers to choose their partners (200 maximum, on pain of not being able to join the cooperative; around thirty by default).

-But Sirdata follows the recommendations of the IAB Europe because it does not discriminate against any particular partner.
+But Sirdata does follow IAB Europe's recommendations, since it does not discriminate against any particular partner.
 We can nevertheless find another argument linked to the number of partners in the APD decision:

 In particular, the recipients for whom consent is collected are so numerous that users would need a disproportionate amount of time to read this information, meaning that their consent can rarely be sufficiently informed.
 (435)